D-a-rt/d-art.fixed-price/ligo/d-art.permission-manager/README.md

 `is_gallery`: View responsible to return true if address is a gallery

 `is_minter`: View responsible to return true if address is a minter

+`is_admin`: View responsible to return true if address is admin